Tax Credits: WTC elements

 - working (inside or outside a prison) while serving a custodial sentence or remanded in custody awaiting trial.

 Condition 2 details the number of hours a claimant will need to work in order to claim tax credits.
 However, one of the most difficult areas of WTC can be determining someone’s working hours.
 Over the years, HMRC have provided very little guidance for people who don’t work a normal 35 hour week for one employer.
-Although more guidance has been produced recently, it is still difficult and an area that is now the focus of increasing compliance activity by HMRC.

 The Working Tax Credit (Entitlement and Maximum Rate) Regulations 2002 give some definition of working hours.
 For apprentices, employees or office-holders, the number of hours they are engaged in qualifying remunerative work is the hours of work they normally perform under their contract of service, apprenticeship or in the office in which they are employed.